jamienhare/HiveMonitor/PCB Test Suite/README.md

 ## 06_sd.elf

-Turns on power to the peripherals and delays for 2 seconds.
+**UPDATED 11/21/20:**Turns on power to the peripherals and delays for 2 seconds.
 Initializes the SD card, opens a file called PCB_TEST.txt and writes "Hello World!" to it.

 **IMPORTANT:** You cannot program the board while an SD card is inserted.
 To run this test, power on and program the board with the SD card **not** inserted.
 Then, power off the board, insert the SD card, and power the board on again.

-## 07_ccs.elf
+## 07_ccs_sleep.elf

 Turns on power to the peripherals and delays for 2 seconds.
 Blinks the error LED at 1 Hz, 50% duty cycle.
 Takes CO2/TVOC samples from the CCS811 every second and prints them to Serial.
 View the output values using the same method as the audio and dht tests.

 ## 08_devpwr_sleep.elf

 Same as the devpwr test except now the device goes to sleep for 8 seconds.
 After wake it delays for 2 seconds and turns peripheral power on.
 The device power LED should go on at this point.
 Waits another 2 seconds before flashing the LED once.
 Then, the device goes back into sleep mode.

+## 09_ccs_burn_in.elf

+Program intended for 48 hr burn in and verification of values without sleep.
+Turns on power to the peripherals and delays for 2 seconds.
+Takes CO2/TVOC samples from the CCS811 every second and prints them to Serial.
+View the output values using the same method as the audio and dht tests.